-The Dysphagia Diet Food Texture Descriptors and the IDDSI Descriptors can be prepared and given to all of these individuals but in particular for people living with dysphagia.
+The International Dysphagia Diet Standardisation Initiative – IDDSI Framework can be prepared and given to all of these individuals but in particular for people living with Dysphagia.

 An individual who has dysphagia may be at risk of choking and/ or aspiration of food into the lungs.
 They may also be at risk of being unable to eat sufficient food to maintain their weight and unable to drink sufficient fluid to maintain hydration.
 Children may additionally be unable to eat sufficient food to grow.